helix-foundation/currency/contracts/governance/monetary/README.md

 Allows to propose new root hash to the system.
 Takes the submitted function parameters and saves them in the mapping `rootHashProposals` which maps the proposer address (the `msg.sender`) to the `proposal` struct.
 The challenge time window (1 day) is also marked as staring at this point.
-A `RootHashProposed` event is then emitted and the fee (`PROPOSER_FEE`) of 20000 ECO is charged and stored for the newly proposed root hash proposal.
+A `RootHashPost` event is then emitted and the fee (`PROPOSER_FEE`) of 20000 ECO is charged and stored for the newly proposed root hash proposal.